sourcegraph/handbook/content/product/index.md

 # Product

 Product at Sourcegraph consists of [product management](product_management/index.md), [product design](design/index.md), and [technical writing](technical_writing/index.md).
-Each of the links above will take you to a page with information on how that team works internally.
-This page contains information that is relevant to the whole company.
+Each of these links will take you to a page with information on how that team works internally; this page contains information that is relevant to the whole company.

 The Product team strives to make the following true: